top of page

 Roxana Robinson is the author of ten previous books—six novels, three collections of short stories, and the biography of Georgia O’Keeffe.
 Four were chosen as New York Times Notable Books, and two as New York Times Editors’ Choices.
 Her fiction has appeared in The New Yorker, The Atlantic, Harper’s, Best American Short Stories, Tin House, and elsewhere.

-Her new novel, Leaving (coming from Norton in February ‘24), is her most accomplished work to date—a resonant and stunning story about love and desire, about parenthood, and the tether of family.
+Her most recent novel, Leaving, a resonant and stunning story about love and desire, about parenthood, and the tether of family, was published to extraordinary acclaim early in 2024.

 One of the things I love about this novel is that it places older lovers at the heart of the narrative—something few novels (novelists) do.
 “I’m interested in exploring life’s claims on us as we grow older,” Roxana told me.
 “Marriage.
 Children.
 Jobs.
 Home.
 We have responsibilities and others who depend on us.
 Our lives are no longer our own.
 But there is a moment when the texture of our life changes—children gone, wisdom gained—and we are free to choose what we want from life, as opposed to living up to others’ expectations.”